 Protecting Voters’ Right to Privacy

-Three Americans are suing the Trump Campaign for violating their privacy and civil rights.
+Three Americans sued the Trump Campaign for violating their privacy and civil rights.
 They are seeking justice for the Trump Campaign’s role in their hacked, private information being distributed worldwide, and to make sure this never happens to anybody else.

 The plaintiffs are a Reagan-era foreign service officer who grew increasingly worried about the direction of our national politics, a staffer who was making good on a lifelong dream to work in Washington, DC for causes he believed in, and a lottery winner who became a philanthropist to spend his winnings for the greater good.